Relationships and Sexuality Education: for educators

 Learn more about The Colours of Sexuality

 Sexual Wellbeing Aotearoa provides schools with resources and training to support teachers to deliver Relationships and Sexuality Education themselves.
-We offer regular Navigating the Journey Q&A sessions throughout the school year, and we have Community Health Promoters across the country that can be contacted for support if needed.
+We offer regular online Navigating the Journey forums throughout the school year, and we have Community Health Promoters across the country that can be contacted for support if needed.

-We are building a suite of resources, website content, and trainings to support teachers, parents and whānau, and other professionals working with young people in this space.
-Our goal is to build your knowledge and confidence to teach Relationships and Sexuality Education to your students.
+We are building a suite of resources, web content, and trainings to support teachers, parents and whānau, and other professionals working with young people in this space.
+Our goal is to build your knowledge so that you can confidently teach Relationships and Sexuality Education to your students.

 -